 Another advantage of having a network of receivers is that it can be used to locate aircraft or validate their locations using multilateration , and this capability can be applied to any Mode A/C/S signals transmitted by aircraft.
 This technique has been used by many receiver networks.
 It is specifically useful to locate aircraft that are not equipped with ADS-B compliant transponders.

 Among these crowd-sourced networks, the OpenSky network 1 is one of the most well-known research networks in the air transportation research community.
 It is a crowd-sourced network that includes volunteers and researchers around the world.
 Currently, it has good coverage over Europe and a large part of North America.
-In Figure 1.1, we can see the current global coverage of the OpenSky network.
+Figure 1.1 shows a recent current global coverage of the OpenSky network.

 If you are setting up a receiver or have an existing receiver, I strongly encourage you to consider sharing your Mode S feed with the OpenSky network to increase coverage and to support open flight data for researchers.
 Guides on how to feed data to OpenSky can be found on its website.3

-For many air traffic-related studies, we frequently require information that is not transmitted in ADS-B and Mode S. One of the first things we often need is an aircraft database that can map the transponder address from ADS-B or Mode S to aircraft registration and aircraft type.
+For many air traffic-related studies, researchers frequently require information that is not transmitted in ADS-B and Mode S. One of the first things researchers often need is an aircraft database that can map the transponder address from ADS-B or Mode S to aircraft registration and aircraft type.

-On this website, a few other common data sources are also listed, including, for example, aircraft performance database, engine emission data, and weather data.
+On this website, a few other common data sources are listed too, including, for example, aircraft performance database, engine emission data, and weather data.
 All these data sources are available for public use.

-In the first chapter of this book, we discussed all types of signals that are transmitted over the 1090 megahertz frequency.
+In the first chapter of this book, I discussed all types of signals that are transmitted over the 1090 MHz frequency.
 They include Mode A, Mode C, and Mode S. Due to the mix of different types of transponders from a wide range of aircraft including both commercial and general aviation, all these modes of surveillance are still in use nowadays.
-In addition to the increasing number of operational aircraft, the frequency congestion can be a quite serious issue during the daytime in busy airspace.
+In addition to the increasing number of operational aircraft, the frequency congestion can be quite a serious issue during the daytime in busy airspace.

-In a recent study , we found that more than 60 % of the ADS-B signals we received during the daytime are corrupted, within the airspace we are located.
-Figure 1.2 illustrates the severity of the frequency congestion during one day of radio frequency testing for Dutch airspace.
+In a recent study , with the focus on Dutch airspace, a very high rate of corrupted ADS-B signals during the daytime was found.
+Figure 1.2 illustrates the severity of the frequency congestion during one day of radio frequency testing.

-High congestion of the 1090 megahertz radio frequency applies for many busy airspaces.
+Even though this test is conducted in limit area, high congestion of the 1090 MHz radio frequency applies to other busy airspaces.
 The situation is especially serious in Europe, where the air traffic density is quite high during daytime operations.
-The mix of all different modes of surveillance (A/C/S) combined with the continuously increasing air traffic makes the channel busier with time.
+The mix of all different modes of surveillance (A/C/S) combined with the continuously increasing air traffic makes the channel busier.